 30 – year shingle warranty

 Warranties are misleading these days.
 More often than not, a shingle warranty will be a Limited Lifetime Warranty that protects against manufacturer defects.
 However, this warranty does not guarantee that the shingle will last the 20, 25 or 30 – years.
 This switch happened in the early 2000s when most manufacturers switched from 20 and 30-year warranties to the Limited Lifetime Warranty.
-At the same time, 3 tabs shingles that had been referred to as 20 – year shingles began being marketed as 25 – year shingle with no improvements to the product.
-This was an obvious marketing ploy, while successful for the manufactures, it is just added confusion and less actual protection for the consumer.
+At the same time, 3 tabs shingles that had been referred to as 20 – year shingles began being marketed as 25 – year shingles with no improvements to the product.
+This was an obvious marketing ploy, while successful for the manufacturers, it is just added confusion and less actual protection for the consumer.

 Why do roofs not last 30 years?

 There are several factors that determine the lifetime of a roof.
-UV rays, debris, excessive temperature shifts, small storm damage, and other physical hazards will all tick away at the longevity of the shingle.
+UV rays, debris, excessive temperature shifts, storm damage, and other physical hazards will all tick away at the longevity of the shingle.

 And granule loss?
-Well, that is all affected by the debris, excessive temperature shifts and small storm damage that happens every year.
+Well, that is all affected by the debris, excessive temperature shifts, and small storm damage that happens every year.
 While some physical hazards can’t be avoided, like small hail damage and severe winds, others can be prevented.
 For example, when a tree limb is allowed to grow too close to the roof it becomes a potential cause for increased granule loss.

 If Your 30 Year Roof Is Over 12 Years Old It’s Time For An Inspection!

 Baker Roofing & Construction provides a wide range of services including free roof inspections, free roof installation quotes, insurance claim consultation, and supplement writing.
 Contact us today for more information!Back to Blog